jdiejim/Pairing-is-Caring/README.md

 # Pairing is Caring

-* Web app that schedules parings between students.
+* This web app facilitates the scheduling of parings between students.

 ## File Structure